Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Abstract

 \section{Abstract}

-We quantify the effect of radio frequency interference (RFI) on Epoch of Reionization (EoR) power spectra.
-Specifically, we investigate how the frequency structure of source emission generates contamination in higher-order wave modes that is much more problematic than smooth-spectrum foreground sources.
-We find that even a single relatively dim RFI source can overwhelm typical estimates of the EoR power spectrum signal on cosmological modes of interest.
-If total apparent RFI flux density in an integration is kept below 1 mJy, an EoR detection should be feasible given no other systematic.
+We quantify the effect of radio frequency interference (RFI) on measurements of the 21-cm power spectrum during the Epoch of Reionization (EoR).
+Specifically, we investigate how the frequency structure of RFI source emission generates contamination in higher-order wave modes that is much more problematic than smooth-spectrum foreground sources.
+Using a relatively optimistic EoR model, we find that even a single relatively dim RFI source can overwhelm the EoR power spectrum signal of $\sim10\text{ mK}^2$ for modes $0.1 \text{ }h\text{ Mpc}^{-1} < k < 2 \text{ }h\text{ Mpc}^{-1}$.
+If total apparent RFI flux density in the final power spectrum integration is kept below 1 mJy, an EoR signal resembling this optimistic model should be detectable for modes $k < 0.9\text{ }h\text{ Mpc}^{-1}$, given no other systematic contaminants and an error tolerance as high as 10\%.
+More pessimistic models will be more restrictive.
 These results emphasize the need for highly effective RFI mitigation strategies for telescopes used to search for the EoR.